 The successful applicant will secure an award of up to £5,000

 Any member of the Inn may apply for the Inn’s Internship Awards.

 Any member of the Inn may apply for the Inn’s Internship Awards.
 The Sir Joseph Priestley Scholarships can only be awarded to barristers of less than 3 years’ call.
 Candidates who expect to be called imminently may nevertheless apply prior to call, but may not take up their award until they have been called.
 (So, for example, students expecting to be called to the Bar in July may apply in May for an award to be taken up for a project to be carried out during the summer vacation between call and starting pupillage.)
 Preference for all such awards will normally be given to those who have not previously received and taken up such an award.
 Internship Awards and Sir Joseph Priestley Scholarships are given only for identified projects.
 If the project is not carried out within 12 months of the award, the award will lapse, and any money received must be returned.
 Permission will not usually be given to defer the taking up of an Internship Award or a Sir Joseph Priestley Scholarship.

 Before filling in the application form, you are strongly advised to speak to the Scholarships Manager about whether your internship qualifies to be considered by the interview panel.
 Candidates should apply using the online form on this website.

 Candidates must also complete the "Proposal for Internship" section giving full details of their intended project, how it meets the criteria for an award, the likely cost, any additional or alternative sources of funding, and the amount sought from the Inner Temple.
 Two references are required and they need to be forwarded to the scholarships manager by the closing date.

 The financial statement part of the form must be completed for these awards.

-Applications for the 2018 awards are now open.
-The closing date for the 2018 awards is 1pm on Thursday 31 May 2018.
+Applications for the 2018 awards are now closed.
+Applications for the 2019 awards will open in May 2019.